 Charity- age 26- Charity has a passion for helping people recover their health through good food, exercise, and healthy eating habits.
 She has been married five years to my favourite son-in-law Dan.
 She also has a second degree in Exercise Science.
 Click here to visit her nutrition/ personal training site, which also has lots of recipes: Charity Elliott Nutrition

 Kyle-age 28- My oldest child was born with autism.
 Kyle needs the care you would give a two-year-old.
 In the world’s eyes, Kyle may not be educated or wealthy but in our hearts, he is worth his weight in gold.
-Read more about Kyle: HERE
+Read more about Kyle’s amazing story: HERE

 Even though some of our kids had the brains to be lawyers or doctors, we encouraged them to choose a field they were passionate about.
-If our children were working a job that made them rich, but unhappy, they are missing out on one of the joys of life.
+If our children are working at a job that makes them rich, but unhappy, they are missing out on one of the joys of life.

 You can find a wealth of resources and homeschooling blogs on Pinterest.
 Below are just a few you can click on:

 Relax, relax, and then relax some more.
 Take a deep breath.
 This is not a sprint, it’s a marathon.
 You have lots of room for mistakes and retries.
 You will go by trial and error, just like every other mom who educated at home.